Crickley Hill and Barrow Wake: Archaeology

 There is evidence of settlements over 5,000 years back.
 As the soil is thin on the hill the evidence lies close to the surface under the grassland.
 The site has been excavated each summer period from 1969 to 1993 and is considered to be of international importance as a result of the findings.
 These point to occupation by humans over 4,000 years (Neolithic period) to a post-Roman period.
 The archaeologists have stayed regularly at Ullenwood Camp close to Crickley Hill for the excavation period.

+A late Iron Age cemetery nearby produced the "Birdlip Grave Group", a high status female burial including the bronze Birdlip Mirror.

 Crickley Hill Country Park

 The Crickley Hill Country Park was established in 1979 with assistance from the then Countryside Commission.
 Access to the countryside at this park provides limestone grassland; beech woodlands, oak parkland; an archaeological site and panoramic views.

 There is a range of self-guided trails with supporting leaflets.
 These include Hill Fort Trail; Scrubbs Trail; Scarp Trail; Family Trail and Park Trail.
 There are also circular walks of different lengths (5 and 8.5 miles).

-Crickley Hill is wardened by Gloucestershire Country Council Sites Warden Service and volunteers from the Cotswold Warden Service.
+Crickley Hill is wardened by Gloucestershire Wildlife Trust, The National Trust and volunteers from the Cotswold Warden Service.